Edinburgh-Genome-Foundry/DnaChisel/docs/index.rst

   practical, as solving for the constraints first is generally very fast and directly informs on whether all constraints can be met.

-- **Localized searches:** When DNAChisel finds that a constraint is not verified, and if the constraint breaches are localized on the sequence (for instance, a forbidden restriction site at a given location), then it will attempt to solve each breach separately
+- **Localized searches:** When DnaChisel finds that a constraint is not verified, and if the constraint breaches are localized on the sequence (for instance, a forbidden restriction site at a given location), then it will attempt to solve each breach separately